liegeandlief/whitelodge/README.md

 }
 ```

 A store's state object is immutable and so cannot be directly changed.
-Store state should only be changed using the `this.setStoreState` method because this will cause subscribed components to update.
-A store's state property should never have its value reassigned.
+Store state should only be changed using the `this.setStoreState` method because this will cause subscribed components to update and will also update the store's `previousStoreStates` array.
+A store's `state` and `previousStoreStates` properties should never have their values reassigned.

 whitelodge's `Store` class defines the following properties/methods so avoid defining properties or methods with the following names on classes which extend `Store`: